LSSTDESC/qp/docs/getting_started/basicusage.md

 ![comparison_plot](../assets/basic_usage_convert_comparison.svg)

 Overall they match up quite well.
 However, converting an `Ensemble` does not guarantee that the converted `Ensemble` will have _exactly_ the same distribution shape.
-For example, we can compare the value of the PDF at `x=1.2` in the `hist` parameterized `Ensemble` to that of the `interp` parameterized `Ensemble`:
+For example, we can compare the value of the PDF at `x=1.2` in the histogram `Ensemble` to that of the interpolated `Ensemble`:

 ```{doctest}